 The Little Thompson Valley Pioneer Museum host a variety of activities at their museum on a regular basis including a variety of different, local concerts that take place in the museum’s courtyard.
-Reckless Abandon, Roz Brown, and Jim Deeming are only a small sampling of the variety of concerts that are on tap for 2019.
+Reckless Abandon, Roz Brown, and Keith Deeming are only a small sampling of the variety of concerts that are on tap for 2019.

 Admissions are free, but donations to the museum are always appreciated!

 The Pioneer Heritage Gala is an annual event usually held in August that helps raise money for the museum.
 Tickets are $50 and its a fun night filled with family, fun, games, and entertainment for everyone.
 Food and beverages are available as well.
 They also honor someone who has helped impact the museum and present the annual “Heritage Award” to a deserving party.